-Being serious with rose gardening, it is crucial to know the soil conditions of our garden.
+If you want to be serious about rose gardening, it is crucial to know the soil conditions of your garden.

-Plants can’t take up nutrients, if your soil isn’t within the suitable range even if there is a high amount of it in the soil.
+Plants can’t take up nutrients if your soil isn’t within the suitable pH-value range, even if there is a high amount of nutrients in the soil.

-To find the pH-value and the nutrient content of your soil, it is necessary to test it.
+To determine the pH-value and the nutrient content of your soil, it is necessary to test it.
 Don’t worry, as always I like it the easy-rose-gardening way.

 You will get exact information about your soil as well as a recommendation about how much and what fertilizer to use.